Revitive, Finally Relief from Peripheral Neuropathy Pain

 Circulation Boosters

 The vast majority of circulation boosters on Amazon were over the €100 mark but reviews were mixed.
-I find that reviews on Amazon can be very unhelpful at times as many of people are usually for the the products and enough are against the product to make you hesitate in buying.
-A fantastic product can be marred by a few who are never happy with anything.
+I find that reviews on Amazon can be very unhelpful at times as many people are usually for the the products and enough are against the product to make you hesitate in buying.
+A fantastic product can be marred by a few reviewers who are never happy with anything.
 Where is the real accurate information to be found.
 I was bothered by this so much I felt I had to write this Blog Post.
+Maybe it will help someone who is going through the same issues as I was.

 I finally stumbled on the Revitive Circulation Booster.
 The price tag of €375 (at the time) made me very wary.
 Why was this device so much more expensive than others yet seemed so much less complicated?
 I went after every review I could find, visiting multiple websites in the process.
-There seemed to be mostly good reviews on those websites with people finding great relief from poor circulation issues.
+There seemed to be mostly positive reviews on those websites with people finding great relief from poor circulation issues.
 Amazon had the usual negative people though so I had to discount many of those.
-I finally pulled the trigger and ordered one from Boots Ireland.
-Don't worry, they sell these in other countries too, please read on.
+I finally pulled the trigger and ordered one.
+Don't worry, they sell these in other countries beyond Ireland too, please read on.

 Revitive, Finally Relief from Peripheral Neuropathy Pain

 Any buyers remorse or skepticism of the Revitive Circulation Booster vanished after the first time I used the device.
-I will deal with it's use in later paragraphs but for now I just wanted to share the fact that it worked.
-I'm not going to share how it works, you'd be better off reading the technical information on the website where you are thinking of purchasing from.
+I will deal with its use in later paragraphs but for now I just wanted to share the fact that it worked.
+I'm not going to share the technical reasons for how it works, you'd be better off reading the technical information on the website where you are thinking of purchasing from.
 I'd only be rehashing manufacturers blurbs here and wasting your time.
+Please note that I bought the more expensive version with the digital display, see picture below.
+There is a cheaper Prohealth Version.
+I can't say how that one performs but I suspect it does most of what the more expensive one does but with a few less bells and whistles.
+You can find the ProHealth Version on Amazon UK here.

 I had to start low and build up slowly over the next few weeks to get used to the sensations but within days my PN symptoms were vastly reduced and my ankle and calf musculature were feeling much stronger.
 I write this blog post over a month after first using this device and I have reduced usage to one 30 minute session a day to maintain my feet.
 The sensations are not painful but if your setting is too high your muscles may contract painfully now and then.
 Take your time getting used to it and adjust down if it feels in any way more than you can handle.